davidtchiu/davidtchiu.github.io/teaching/cs455/hwk4.dml/index.md

    1709        Cassandra    Junior      SOAN        2.8
    ```

 8. The runners-up in each major also receive awards!
 For each major, now find the student(s) with the second highest GPAs.
 Sort results by `major`.
-(You may not delete tuples from the database, and I risk the chance that you may not might not like me very much for making you this one, but it help builds character and strength).
+(You may not delete tuples from the database).
+Hint: How might the previous query help answer this one?

    ```
    studentID   studentName  class       major       gpa